soysilver/soysilvery/_projects/Estimating Turbomachinary Performance using AI.md

 ---
 layout: post
-title: Meta-CPS
+title: Estimating Turbomachinary Performance using AI
-description: description of the short project which is long enough
+description: Predicting the Performance of Compressor/Blower Systems using AI
 ---